t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 Next, you'll need to create a master VHD image.
 If you haven't created your master VHD image yet, go to [Prepare and customize a master VHD image](set-up-customize-master-image.md) and follow the instructions there.

-After you've created your master VHD image, you must install Windows Sandbox feature.
+After you've created your master VHD image, you must install the Windows Sandbox feature.
 To install it enter the following commands:

 ```cmd
 rem Install Windows Sandbox Feature